Priyanka4pc/MLOps-Tutorial/README.md

   - fetch features from feature store
   - train model
   - deploy model
+- In cloudbuild.yaml change the service account name
 - Once the cloudbuild pipeline runs, the vertex pipeline will be triggered
  ![Pipeline](images/pipeline.png)
 - Wait for the pipeline to complete.
 Once the pipeline completes, you can see the model deployed on the endpoint which can be used for inferencing.